PTravessa/CP-59479/Projeto/README.md

 Selecting one and only one image:
 - The **R90 button** appears when one image at a time is selected activating it´s function(90º degree rotation).
-- The **Date** of the selected image is displayed at the left bottom.
+- The **Date button** of the selected image is displayed at the left bottom, shows up a popup to change the Date of that image when pressed.
 - The **Zip button** appears, the user as the option to create a ZIP file with that image (or more).

 Selecting more than one image: